fanis-30fillis/MultiAgent/README.md

-The cooperation and the distribution of clients to the agents is done via an auction where the agents send their position and the number of clients they have in their queue.
+The cooperation and the distribution of clients to the agents is done via an auction where the agents send their position and the number of clients they have in their queue and the enviroment decides who gets the client or who proceeds to the next tile if there's conflict between the agents.